conan-io/docs/getting_started.rst

     If you are not a CMake user, change the ``[generators]`` section of your *conanfile.txt* to ``gcc`` or a more generic one ``txt`` to handle requirements with any build system.
 Learn more in :ref:`Using packages<using_packages>`.

-Just include the generated file and use these variables inside our *CMakeLists.txt*:
+All we will have to do is to include the generated file and use these variables inside our *CMakeLists.txt* like this:

 .. code-block:: cmake
    :caption: **CMakeLists.txt**
+   :emphasize-lines: 5

     project(FoundationTimer)
     cmake_minimum_required(VERSION 2.8.12)